JeelRajodiya/fast-ai/README.md

 > [!TIP]
 > You can also use the same command to update the tool to latest version.

+## Installing (MacOS/Windows)

+Please download the binary from the [Releases](https://github.com/JeelRajodiya/fast-ai/releases) page and add it to your system PATH.

 ## Usage

 Get A Groq API key from: [https://console.groq.com/keys](https://console.groq.com/keys)